gamepois0n/Stopify/README.md

 * Retains friend, vertical video and radio functionality
 * Unlocks the skip function for any track

-:warning: This mod is for the [**Desktop release**](https://www.spotify.com/download/windows/) of Spotify on Windows and **not the Microsoft Store version**.

 ### Install/Uninstall:

-#### Easy Installation:
-[Download](https://github.com/master131/BlockTheSpot/raw/master/install.bat) and run install.bat.
-You don't need to download any other file.

-PS - It's not encrypted at all, it's a batch file with the mod embedded at the end (see the "MZ" header).
-You can always use the manual installation method.

 #### Manual Installation:
-[Download](https://github.com/master131/BlockTheSpot/raw/master/netutils.dll) and drop netutils.dll inside the Spotify installation folder (next to Spotify.exe).
+[Download] the dll and drop netutils.dll inside the installation folder The default installation location is in: %APPDATA%

-The default Spotify installation location is: %APPDATA%/Spotify (copy and paste into Explorer address bar)

 #### Uninstall:
-To uninstall, simply delete netutils.dll from your Spotify installation (see above for the location).
+To uninstall, simply delete netutils.dll